one-among-us/data/people/yulianNyanner/page.en.md

 But music is just an escape from pain.

-> "I wish I could have the youth and love of a girl, but it seems like there’s no chance anymore..."
+> I wish I could have the youth and love of a girl, but it seems like there’s no chance anymore...

 That’s what she says.